Last updated 1st February 2021

 Information we collect from other sources

-Lawful basis for processing your information
+Lawful basis for processing your/your child’s information

 - Where we need to comply with a legal or regulatory obligation.

-Sharing your personal data
+Sharing your/your child’s personal data

 Links to third party sites

-In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.
+In some circumstances we may anonymise your/your child’s personal data (so that it can no longer be associated with you/your child) for research, demographic, analytical or statistical purposes in which case we may use this information indefinitely.

-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+In addition, we limit access to your/your child’s personal data to those employees, agents, contractors and other third parties who have a business need to know.
+They will only process your/your child’s personal data in accordance with our instructions.

 Right of Access